The Fields of Athenry: Sporting anthem

 The song is also associated with the Connacht, Munster, London Irish and Ireland rugby union teams.
-It is also seen by many as Galway's county song, sung at the various GAA matches when the county is playing.
+It is also seen by many as Galway's county song, sung at GAA matches when the county is playing.

 Fans of Cork City F.C. adopted "The Fields of Bishopstown" to the same tune, with lyrics changed from the original version.
 It is sung regularly at home games.
 "The Fields of Anfield Road" was adopted by Liverpool supporters to the same tune, but with adapted lyrics referencing their history and stadium.
 The song was used to commemorate the 20th anniversary of the 1989 Hillsborough disaster.
 Persija Jakarta's supporters, The Jak Mania also use this song as their chants with the title "Field of GBK" and different lyrics in Indonesian.

-At the 2008 Olympic Light Heavyweight Boxing Final, which featured Irish boxer Kenny Egan, Tom Humphries of The Irish Times noted, "By the time Egan and Zhang emerged the great rhythmic roars of "Zhang!
+At the 2008 Olympic light-heavyweight boxing final, which featured Irish boxer Kenny Egan, Tom Humphries of The Irish Times noted, "By the time Egan and Zhang emerged the great rhythmic roars of "Zhang!
 Zhang!
 Zhang!" competed to drown out the lusty warblings of a large Irish contingent who returned to singing of the problems of social isolation in rural Athenry."

-During the UEFA Euro 2012 group stage game against Spain, the Irish fans started singing the song roughly 83 minutes into the game and sang for the last six minutes of regulation, as well as past the full-time whistle, knowing that they were going to be eliminated from the group as they were down by four goals and had failed to accrue the points necessary to remain in the tournament.
+During the UEFA Euro 2012 group stage game against Spain, the Irish fans started singing the song roughly 83 minutes into the game and sang for the last six minutes of normal time, as well as past the full-time whistle, knowing that they were going to be eliminated from the group.
 Some commentators stopped commenting for the final minutes, so the crowd could be heard.
 This was widely reported in the international media.